 One of the biggest benefits of automation is the ability to view performance in real time.
 This allows you to see progress towards goals, team performance, and individual quota attainment at any given moment.
 When you dive deeper, you can examine the effectiveness of your sales incentives, make changes more quickly, and continuously stay on track to hit targets.

 CHALLENGE: It’s difficult to ensure everyone understands the plan.

 SOLUTION: Take Measures to Communicate the Plan Effectively.

-One of the most crucial steps in compensation planning success is communicating your plan effectively so that each member of the sales team understands it fully.
+One of the most crucial steps in sales planning is successfully communicating your plan so that each member of the sales team understands it fully.
 Typically, this can be challenging for a few reasons, including:

 - Sales reps may believe that changes to the compensation plan will result in a loss for them

 - Employees are sometimes naturally wary of decisions that management considers “for the best” of the company